-The Knowledge Capsules are outreach and communication videos that introduce the ongoing science research at EOS to mainstream audiences.
+The Knowledge Capsules are outreach and communication videos that introduce snippets of Earth science research to mainstream audiences.
 These innovative shorts are the result of an interdisciplinary development and production process, and they take viewers on a journey into different aspects of Earth science and natural hazards.
 The videos include a combination of interviews, visualizations of scientific research, and documentation of fieldwork.
 They encapsulate research and insights about volcanoes, tsunamis, and climate change in Southeast Asia.

 Southeast Asia is a densely populated region with a few mega-cities located within 300 kilometers of active volcanoes.
 The volcanic infrasound can be used to detect and measure eruptions as they unfold, and increase the safety of civil aviation.
-Volcanic Infrasound is our latest Knowledge Capsule and it shows some of the EOS infrasound sensors located in a natural reserve in the middle of urban Singapore.
+Volcanic Infrasound shows some of the infrasound sensors installed by the Earth Observatory of Singapore in Mac Ritchie Park, a natural reserve in the middle of urban Singapore.
 The short documentary won an Award of Merit in the Educational Category at the Accolade Global Film Competition in La Jolla, California.
-During 2017 it has been screened at the prestigious international scientific events EGU Cinema in Vienna, Austria, and Goldschmidt Wild Orbit Cinema in Paris, France.
+During 2017 it was screened at prestigious international scientific events such as the EGU Cinema in Vienna, Austria, and the Goldschmidt Wild Orbit Cinema in Paris, France.

 Produced by the Earth Observatory of Singapore